inno-devops-labs/F23-core-course-labs/terraform/TF.md

 The resources that were imported are shown above.
 These resources are now in your Terraform state and will henceforth be managed by Terraform.
 ```

+### GitHub organization

+For this task I have created a new [repository](https://github.com/quiner-inno/DevOpsCourse) in GitHub organization to manage teams

 ### Terraform state list